-- elementMetadata element metadata, which is applicable per element and holds a DataTable with one entry per sequence in each column.
-KeBABS uses the column names "annotation" and "offset". - metadata metadata applicable for the entire sequence set as list.
+elementMetadata element metadata, which is applicable per element and holds a DataFrame with one entry per sequence in each column.
+KeBABS uses the column names "annotation" and "offset".

+metadata metadata applicable for the entire sequence set as list.
 KeBABS stores the annotation character set as list element named "annotationCharset".

-computeROCandAUC
+computeROCandAUC 7

 J. Palme, S. Hochreiter, and U. Bodenhofer (2015) KeBABS: an R package for kernel-based analysis of biological sequences.
-Bioinformatics, 31(15):2574-2576, 2015.
-DOI: 10.1093/bioinformatics/btv176.
+Bioinformatics, 31(15):2574-2576.
+DOI: doi:10.1093/bioinformatics/btv176.

-computeROCandAUC Compute Receiver Operating Characteristic And Area Under The Curve prediction prediction results in the form of decision values as returned by predict for predictionType="decision". labels label vector of same length as parameter 'prediction'. allLabels vector containing all occuring labels once.
+computeROCandAUC Compute Receiver Operating Characteristic And Area Under The Curve computeROCandAUC(prediction, labels, allLabels = NULL)

+Compute the receiver operating characteristic (ROC) and area under the ROC curve (AUC) as performance measure for binary classification prediction prediction results in the form of decision values as returned by $predict$ for $predictionType="decision".$ labels label vector of same length as parameter 'prediction'. allLabels vector containing all occuring labels once.
 This parameter is required only if the labels parameter is not a factor.
 Default=NULL